nadiawangberg/structure-based-visual-localization/README.md

 # Structure-based visual localization

-Python implementation of Structure-based visual localization using a SIFT descriptor and matcher.
-A sparse 3D reconstruction, from monocular image data is initially created.
+Python implementation of Structure-based visual localization.
+Features were detected and matched using SIFT.
+Triangulation was used to create a sparse 3D reconstruction, as is visualized below.
 2D-3D matches are established from new query images.
 Finally, the camera pose is estimated using PnP inside a RANSAC loop.

 <img width="561" alt="3d_reconstruction" src="https://user-images.githubusercontent.com/29915643/129894652-b2557ff0-bdcc-46c8-8442-fc25e7097768.PNG">